Three minute thesis competition

 Who is eligible to enter?

-Anyone who is actively enrolled in a PhD, DPsych or research Masters program at Deakin University (including candidates whose thesis is under examination).
-Candidates must currently be active PhD and Professional Doctorate (Research) candidates who have successfully passed their confirmation milestone.
-Graduands and graduates are not eligible.
+Anyone who is actively enrolled in a PhD at Deakin University (including candidates whose thesis is under examination).
+Candidates must currently be active PhD candidates.

 Competitors who are eligible on the date of their first presentation in their local competition will be considered eligible for the duration of that year's competition.
 So if a competitor graduates before the date of the Trans-Tasman 3MT competition they will still be eligible.